About Teams

 Selection Trials

-Each of these teams has a coach and a team leader and they travel without parents.
+Each of these teams has a coach and a team leader and most travel without parents.
 The purpose of these teams is to develop the independence, resilience, organisation, time management and teamwork of the sailors, by building effective sailing processes and routines, so that they will be able to compete successfully in the Youth and Olympic classes.
 Each team has a training programme before their event.

 International Events